ihsann83/AWS-DEVOPS/aws/class-notes/04-28-2021-lambda-api-gateway-callahan/Hands-on-Lambda-API-Gateway-02.md

 - Upload files from folder part-002_CORS:
   - cors.html
-  - demo_text.html
+  - demo_text.txt

 - Open the Endpoint in a web browser and show CORS sub-link. http://clarusway.broadcast.s3-website-us-east-1.amazonaws.com

-With a web browser visit the static website from Part-001 and click on the menu item 'CORS' the RED text "LAB NOT STARTED" should disappeared if not refresh the web page.
+- With a web browser visit the static website from Part-001 and click on the menu item 'CORS' the RED text "LAB NOT STARTED" should disappeared if not refresh the web page.
 Click on the button Get External Content.
 Javascript code you edited at the start of this lab has now pull text from the file demo_text.

 STEP 2 : Create Second S3 Bucket for using CORS